Art Direction + Typography

 I made these posters as a part of an Advanced Typography Studio.
-A college course on experimental typography, introduced me to the concept of using materials, food, light and space to create type with a message.
+A college course on experimental typography introduced me to the concept of using materials, food, light, and space to create a type with a message.

 This image is an attempt at describing the sadistic aspect of happiness, with reference to the current violence in the Middle East.
 It is complemented with a supporting caption.

 This image was made as a part of a zine I had designed on Ageing and Beauty.
 I have used greying human hair and glue to make this piece.

 Another version with the same text using salami slices.
 I have made the text, trying origami or folding methods with the circle slices of meat.
 The concept behind this was to highlight the flesh trade rampant as a consequence of the war in the Middle East, something that stands as a classic example of happiness and pleasure for one while pain and sorrow for the other.